-- For this exercise, you will need a secure raised surface behind you such as a small step. - Stand upright in front of the surface facing away from it. - Transfer your weight on to the target leg and place the foot of the trailing leg up on the small step. - Bend the knee and hip of the standing leg so that your hips lower directly downwards to the point where the trailing knee is just off the floor. - Hold for 3 seconds before squeezing the buttock and thigh muscles to straighten the standing leg - do not forcibly lock out the knee.
+- For this exercise, you will need a secure raised surface behind you such as a small step. - Stand upright in front of the surface facing away from it. - Transfer your weight on to the target leg and place the foot of the trailing leg up on the small step. - Bend the knee and hip of the standing leg so that your hips lower directly downwards to the point where the trailing knee is just off the floor. - Hold for 3 seconds before squeezing the buttock and thigh muscles to straighten the standing leg do not forcibly lock out the knee. - Repeat for the recommended repetitions.

-15 reps / 2- 3 sets / 1 minute rest
+3 sets / 20 reps / 3 minute rest